A-Dolah/default-styles.css/README.md

 # Systemized Styling - An NPM package for faster development

-## Motivation
+## Introduction

 I often end up spending too much of my developing time in considerations regarding things like font sizes, line heights, palettes etc. Furthermore, I've found that every time I use some kind of design system which is defined in advance, the design ends up looking much more consistent and better.

 In order to speed up and improve the styling process of any project I've created the `systemized-styling` package.
+As I myself mostly use React for frontend development, this package is created with projects initiated through `create-react-app` in mind (as its webpack setup allows for imorting .css files correctly).
+However, any project with a correct [webpack style-loader and css-loader](https://webpack.js.org/loaders/style-loader/) setup could use this package as that allow for importing the css correctly.
+However, if you don't want to overcomplicate things - it's totally fine just picking the `default-styles` stylesheet and any of the `palette.css` stylesheets and simply using them in your project.
+You don't have to use the NPM package.

 ## Systems and Resets